Toni is a contributor to Expat Arrivals and the author of 'Rules, Britannia: An Insider's Guide To Life In the United Kingdom'.

 A: As mentioned, I moved because I married an American who had already moved back to the States from England.
-My professional background is Organization Development and Training so I worked in the corporate world till my second child was a toddler.
-After that, I became a stay at home mother for a while, although also was President of the Board of the kids’ nursery school.
-In 2006 I published my book “Rules, Britannia; An Insider’s Guide to Life in the United Kingdom”, (St. Martin’s Press) and since then have been writing for various expat organizations and women/family web sites.
+My professional background is organisation development and training so I worked in the corporate world till my second child was a toddler.
+After that, I became a stay at home mother for a while, although also was [resident of the board of the kids’ nursery school.
+In 2006 I published my book “Rules, Britannia; An Insider’s Guide to Life in the United Kingdom”, and since then have been writing for various expat organisations and women/family web sites.
 I am also working on my second book, and blog as Expat Mum.

 Q: What do you enjoy most about Chicago, how’s the quality of life in America?

 A: Chicago is an extremely lively and vibrant city.
 It has a huge variety of things to do, and places to eat.
 There are also a lot of ethnic communities and neighbourhoods which makes for a colourful city.
 When the weather is warm and sunny, everyone spills outside and makes the most of the lakefront, parks and beaches.
 The various neighbourhoods within Chicago are generally very friendly and, well, neighbourly.
 Quality of life depends on what you value.
 If you don’t like relatively expensive, noisy cities, this isn’t the place for you.
 If you like diversity, atmosphere, lots to do – it definitely is.

 Q: Any negatives?
 What do you miss most about home?